 A clip, where you actually see and hear the interviewer, Anne Paré (for the We-Space Summit in 2018), engaged in an exchange on the difference between linearity- causality and encountering.
 How you can switch experiencing from ‘putting labels’ to ‘receive the experience’.

-Any change starts with acknowledging where we are now; also when dealing with the wicked problems of our time.
+Any change starts with acknowledging where we are now.
+This is the case in individual change, but also when dealing with the wicked problems of our time.
 Witnessing the ugly and unintended consequences is crucial, also on the level of society.
+Not easy but a needed first step in any change process.

 A bit longer video clip, going a bit deeper into the concept of Wholeness of Knowing, as an essential element in the practice of Circle of Creation – also the link with being at ease with Not-knowing-yet.